dinesx18/OverTheWire-Bandit/Level-00-01/README.md

 `pwd` stands for **Print Working Directory**.

-It shows the full path of the directory I am currently working in.
+It displays the full path of the directory I am currently working in.

 The output was: